 Can PCP Prescribe Antidepressants?

 Mental health has a significant impact on our daily lives.
 It can affect relationships, careers, and even physical health.
 Unfortunately, many people feel ashamed, embarrassed, or afraid to talk about their mental health concerns.
 But addressing these challenges is important for both overall health and may also save your life.
-In this article, we’ll explore what antidepressant medications a primary care doctor can prescribe, how they can help with depression, and when you should see your primary care doctor for mental health concerns.
+In this article, we’ll explore what antidepressant medications a primary care doctor can manage, how they can help with depression, and when you should see your primary care doctor for mental health concerns.

 The Role of Primary Care in Mental Health